 |Side effects||What should I do?|

-The following links provide further information on hydroxychloroquine.
+The following links have more information on hydroxychloroquine.